About Amos House

-Our Executive Director, Lisa Casagrande Koeppel, is responsible for day-to-day management of the program in tandem with our new Executive Director; Jennifer Seeley.
+Our House Manager, Dawn Fawcett, is responsible for day-to-day management of the program in tandem with our new Executive Director; Jennifer Seeley.
 Jennifer works directly with participants and manages agency and shelter coordination, Greater Danbury community relations, grant writing and regulatory compliance.
-Lisa provides oversight for our case managers who work directly with participating families, helping to outline their goals, implement the necessary steps for success, and monitor progress along the way.
+She also provides oversight for our case managers who work directly with participating families, helping to outline their goals, implement the necessary steps for success, and monitor progress along the way.

 A volunteer Board of Directors, made up of individuals from surrounding communities, is charged with program direction and oversight including fundraising that is so vital to sustaining Amos House's mission.
 The Board meets on a monthly basis with the Director to discuss policy and develop both short and long range plans that include fundraising, facility management/maintenance, publicity, staffing/personnel and financing.
 Board members serve two-year terms and are integral to the success of the program.